Creative Testing Framework for Meta Ads (2026): The 5-Pillar System for High-Velocity Iteration

 1. Human teams quickly identifying the variable being tested.

-2. Automated systems to ingest and categorize performance data accurately.
+2. Automated systems ingesting and categorizing performance data accurately.

 Example Naming Format: